DarkAutumn/triforce/README.md

 Instead of one model that does everything, this project uses a series of models trained on specific tasks to play the game.
 We still try to limit the overall number of models used to what we really need.

-The triforce project itself is divided into a some key areas:
+The triforce project itself is divided into some key areas:

 * Gymnasium Environments and Wrappers - Used to transform the Zelda game state into something usable by stable-baselines.
 * Zelda Memory/Game Interpretation - Code to pull apart the game's RAM and interpret it.